 Chief investigator: Professor Gary Macfarlane

-Co-investigators: Dr Gareth Jones, Dr Rosemary Hollick, Professor Peter Murchie, Dr Daniel Whibley, Dr LaKrista Morton, Dr Kevin Stelfox
+Co-investigators: Professor Gareth Jones, Dr Rosemary Hollick, Professor Peter Murchie, Dr Daniel Whibley, Dr LaKrista Morton, Dr Kevin Stelfox

 With the emergence of the COVID-19 pandemic, there has understandably been a lot of research directly related to the virus.
 However, we risk forgetting people with chronic diseases just at a time when their need is greatest and with severely reduced services.
 In the CONTAIN study, we are surveying participants of three of our other studies, BSR-PsA, BSRBR-AS and MAmMOTH in order to determine: